sunsettrack4/telerising/README.md

 ```
 #### Login file to be placed in script folder
 The variables "provider", "login" and "password" are required values, the other ones are optional.
+The "address" value will be prioritized.
+Otherwise, the "interface" variable will be used.
 ```
 {
   "provider": "zattoo.com",
   "login": "firstname.lastname@example.com",
   "password": "mypassword123",
   "interface": "eth0",
+  "address": "192.168.8.100",
   "server": "fr5-0",
   "ffmpeg_lib": "/usr/bin/ffmpeg",
   "port": "8080",